Selling or buying in other provinces or territories: which sales taxes apply?

 - When a sale is made in a participating province (NB, NS, NL, ON & PE), the supplier collects HST at the rate in effect for that particular province.
-As of April 1, 2013, the HST rates are13% in NB, NL & ON, 14% in PE and 15% in NS.
+As of July 1, 2016, the HST rates are 15% in NB, NL & NS, 14% in PE and 13% in ON.
 CRA's Place of Supply bulletin contains detailed explanations and examples of various situations.

 If you still are not sure about GST/HST given the specifics of your interprovincial business transactions, ask CRA for written information.
 This is a free service.
 An interpretation sets out how the legislation applies to a generic fact situation.
 A ruling sets out how the relevant provisions of the legislation apply to a clearly defined fact situation of the taxpayer.
 To learn more, visit GST/HST rulings and interpretations or call 1-800-959-8287.

 CRA’s website provides detailed information on How GST/HST works, as well as resources on provincial and territorial sales taxes.

 CFIB's Business Counsellors are available to answer your questions.
 Contact us at firstname.lastname@example.org or by calling 1–888–234–2232.

 Not a member of CFIB yet?
 JOIN CFIB today for more help and information.